In my courses and guides, I teach the preparation of a baseline result before diving into spot checking algorithms.

 There are common ways that you can use to calculate a baseline result.

 A baseline result is the simplest possible prediction.
 For some problems, this may be a random result, and in others in may be the most common prediction.

 - Classification: If you have a classification problem, you can select the class that has the most observations and use that class as the result for all predictions.
 In Weka this is called ZeroR.
-If the number of observations are equal for all classes in your training dataset, you can select a specific class or enumerate each class and see which gives the better result in your test harness.
+If the number of observations is equal for all classes in your training dataset, you can select a specific class or enumerate each class and see which gives the better result in your test harness.

 - Regression: If you are working on a regression problem, you can use a central tendency measure as the result for all predictions, such as the mean or the median.

 - Optimization: If you are working on an optimization problem, you can use a fixed number of random samples in the domain.

 It can be a valuable use of your time to brainstorm all of the simplest possible results that you can test for your problem, and then go ahead and evaluate them.
 The results can be a very effective filtering method.
 If more advanced modeling methods cannot outperform simple central tendencies then you know you have work to do, most likely better defining or reframing the problem.

 The accuracy score you use matters.
 You must select the accuracy score you plan to use before you calculate your baseline.
 The score must be related and inform the question you set out to answer by working on the problem in the first place.